jai-git4208/dinoo/README.md

 # DINOOO - A SINGLE PLaYER GAME
 a cute dino runs through stones but he must defeat all the bosses in order to win.
 Each 100 steps and he meets a new boss.
 Will he win?
+WASD to move and J to attack
+K for stronger attack.

 Made for haxmas day 10. :3